simorgh1/s3-publisher/README.md

 - NodeJs 16.x
 - AWS [SAM](https://aws.amazon.com/serverless/sam/)
 - jq
+- pre-commit
+- black

 AWS Serverless Application Model was used to design, build and deploy this application which uses Lambda function, HttpApi and S3 buckets.

 SAM infrastructure as code template is inherited from CloudFormation and the current template is used to deploy all infrastructure used by this application.

 ## Dev Container

 After cloning the git repository, open the folder in VS Code and if docker is running, it asks you to open the workspace in [Dev Container](https://code.visualstudio.com/docs/remote/containers).

 All required tools are already installed in the Dev Container, and you could start working.

 ## Deployment

-For deploying the application in a new environment, you should package and publish the application to sam repository once, after that all subsequent build and deployments could be applied using related sam commands.
+For deploying the application in a new environment, you should package and publish the application to sam s3 bucket once, after that all subsequent build and deployments could be applied using related sam commands.

 Using **deploy.sh** script, it would validate the sam template, build and deploy it to the configured aws region.
 It also adds the missing lambda notification.